 It Was YOU!!!

-Once the Very Bright Students Detective Agency has the suspect figured out I send a secret text to the principal letting him know it’s time to make an appearance.
+This is one of my favorite first week of school activities because once the Very Bright Students Detective Agency has the suspect figured out I send a secret text to the principal letting him know it’s time to make an appearance.
 As soon as he walks in the door the kids all shout, It Was YOU!!
 I love how some of them are even confronting him with the scientific evidence.
 The principal then says, “Oh, my goodness.
 I am so sorry.
 I know that I should never take anything that doesn’t belong to me.
 Last night I was working late, and I was really hungry!
 I saw your cookies, and I ate them, but I made sure to bring you even better ones!”
 Then he talks about how important it is to always do the right thing.
 Authentic, real world Character Education.
 Swoon.

 Detective Agency Literacy Centers for kindergarten and first-grade